Privacy Notice

 • Engage with us in other related ways, including any sales, marketing, or events.

-Unless otherwise expressly indicated in this Notice, the Notice does not apply to information we collect offline or through other channels or methods, except as specified in the “Additional Information for Residents of California” section.
-This Notice also does not apply to information we collected about our employees, contractors, or as emergency contacts, beneficiaries, or dependents of our employees or contractors.
+Except as may be specifically provided herein, this Notice does not apply to information we collect offline or through other channels or methods.
+Nor does this Notice apply to information we collect about our employees, contractors, or as emergency contacts, beneficiaries, or dependents of our employees or contractors, or to information collected or processed pursuant to the directions of our business customers as specified in Section 9.

 California notice of collection

-If you are a California resident, Section 10 titled “Additional Information for California Residents” below includes additional information that we provide pursuant to the California Consumer Privacy Act of 2018 as amended from time to time (“CCPA”).
-That section includes information regarding the categories of information to be collected, the purposes for which the categories of information are collected or used, whether the information is sold or shared and how to opt out, and how long the information is retained.
+For California residents, Section 10 provides additional information pursuant to the California Consumer Privacy Act of 2018 as amended from time to time (“CCPA”), including information regarding the categories of information collected, the purposes for which the categories of information are collected, whether the information is sold or shared, how to opt out, and how long the information is retained.

 1. What information do we collect?